DawnSaju/DawnSaju/Readme.md

 ## About Me
-<h1 style="font-family:"Poppins"; font-weight: bold;>Hi My name is Dawn Saju.
+<h1 style="font-family:"Poppins";>Hi My name is Dawn Saju.
 I'm a Python Programmer & Frontend Developer.
 I have a 3 years of experience with Python, HTML, CSS & JS.
 I love to help others and be a part in their success.</h1>
 - 👨‍💻 Python
 - 👨‍💻 HTML